Sodium monofluorophosphate: Uses

 Fluoride protects tooth enamel from attack by bacteria that cause dental caries (cavities).
 Although developed by a chemist at Procter and Gamble, its use in toothpaste (Colgate toothpaste and Ultra Brite) was patented by Colgate-Palmolive, as Procter and Gamble was engaged in the marketing of Crest toothpaste (containing stannous fluoride, marketed as "Fluoristan").
-In the early 1980s, Crest was reformulated to use MFP, under the trademark "Fluoristat"; today Crest toothpastes use sodium fluoride or stannous fluoride.
+In the early 1980s, Crest was reformulated to use SMFP, under the trademark "Fluoristat"; today Crest toothpastes use sodium fluoride or stannous fluoride.
 Compared to straight fluorides, sodium monofluorophosphate has slightly less aftertaste.

-MFP is also used in some medications for the treatment of osteoporosis.
+SMFP is also used in some medications for the treatment of osteoporosis.

 In 1991, sodium monofluorophosphate was found by Calgon to inhibit the dissolution of lead in drinking water when used in concentrations between 0.1 mg/L and 500 mg/L.

 Tooth decay

 Tooth decay is caused by bacteria naturally present in one's mouth.
 These bacteria form a sticky, colorless soft film on the teeth called plaque.
 When foods containing carbohydrates (starches and sugars) are eaten, the bacteria that form plaque use the sugar as a form of energy.
 They also turn it into a glue-like substance that helps them stick to the surface of the tooth.
 The plaque produces acid, which attacks the enamel.